Tielik/FluxBoard/README.md

 copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+1. ATTRIBUTION: The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+Any public distribution of the Software or derivatives must credit the original authors.

-RESTRICTION: The Software and any modifications made to it may not be used for the purpose of training or improving machine learning algorithms, including but not limited to artificial intelligence, large language models (LLMs), or data mining systems.
-This condition applies to any derivatives, modifications, or updates based on the Software code.
+2. NO AI TRAINING: The Software and any modifications made to it may not be used for the purpose of training or improving machine learning algorithms, including but not limited to artificial intelligence, large language models (LLMs), or data mining systems.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,